Riim/cellx/README.md

 | [MobX](https://mobxjs.github.io/mobx/)                  |     <~1 |                               <~1 |                                 <~1 |       2 |       3 |      40 | RangeError: Maximum call stack size exceeded |

 Test sources can be found in the folder [perf](https://github.com/Riim/cellx/tree/master/perf).
-Density of connections in real applications is usually lower than in the present test, that is, if a certain delay in the test is visible in 100 calculated cells (25 layers), in a real application, this delay will either be visible in the greater number of cells, or cells formulas will include some complex calculations (e.g., computation of one array from other).
+Density of connections in real appliКотions is usually lower than in the present test, that is, if a certain delay in the test is visible in 100 calculated cells (25 layers), in a real appliКотion, this delay will either be visible in the greater number of cells, or cells formulas will include some complex calculations (e.g., computation of one array from other).